-^{} Opuscules de J. Calvin.
+Opuscules de J. Calvin.

 We have introduced from the Liturgy now used at Geneva some of the rubrical directions which serve to indicate the manner in which these forms are used.

-[†] Calvin recommended that persons intending to approach the Lord's Table should call upon their pastor previous to the celebration of the sacrament, for the purpose of receiving spiritual instruction and counsel.
-A similar custom was enjoined by the Church of Scotland:-"That every master and mistress of household come themselves and their family, so many as be come to maturity, before the Minister and the Elders, and give confession of their faith."-First Book of Discipline, ch. xi.
+† Calvin recommended that persons intending to approach the Lord's Table should call upon their pastor previous to the celebration of the sacrament, for the purpose of receiving spiritCommunion, until they have been well instructed, and have made profession of their faith, in the Church-And again, that strangers, who are yet rude and ignorant, may come to be taught in private.

-LORD would say and signify by this mystery, and after what manner he would have us receive it.
+On the day of the celebration, the minister in the conclusion of his sermon adverts to it, or else, if the matter be in hand, refers his whole discourse to the same, expounding to the people what our LORD would say and signify by this mystery, and after what manner he would have us receive it.